 If you have been on campus within ten (10) days of testing positive for COVID-19, students must report to the Associate Dean of Student Affairs Lynn Roberts (Lynn.Roberts@sph.cuny.edu), who will, in turn, report to the required school, university and public health authorities.
 The information will be kept confidential, to the extent allowed by law.

 We urge all students to:

 Please see the IT Resources for Students for information on, for example, how to contact the Helpdesk and Blackboard resources.

 Please check the Fieldwork page for the latest info for students planning to complete their fieldwork in Fall 2020.

 Please check the COVID-19 Updates for International Students page for the latest information.

 Student Wellness Counselor Sherry Adams is available to provide free and confidential counseling to students experiencing heightened anxiety related to COVID-19 and other emotional health concerns.
-Please email her at firstname.lastname@example.org to schedule an appointment.
-Virtual counseling is available via phone.
+Please refer to the Counseling and Wellness Services page for information and helpful links.